Table of Contents

 TXT Record

 TXT (Text) record is used to let a domain administrator enter text in DNS records.
 It offers the ability to connect text within a zone.
 These records are used for numerous purposes.
 One of the common examples is ownership validation.
-To prove the ownership, a provider needs to require to add a TXT record.
+To prove the ownership, a provider needs to add a TXT record.
 However, the main intention of the TXT record is to place human-readable notes.
 A user can have different TXT records.

 Breaking Down a TXT Record

-- Type the below commands.
+- Type the commands below.

 set type=txt